OCamlPro/owi/doc/src/manpages/owi-c.md

        -u, --unsafe
            skip typechecking pass

-       -v, --verbose
-           Increase verbosity.
-Repeatable, but more than twice does not bring more.

-       --verbosity=LEVEL (absent=warning or OWI_VERBOSITY env)
-           Be more or less verbose.
-LEVEL must be one of quiet, error, warning, info or debug.
-Takes over -v.

        -w VAL, --workers=VAL (absent=n)
            number of workers for symbolic execution.
 Defaults to the number of physical cores.